 PhD in Applied Linguistics by Thesis and Coursework

 If you are holding down a job or looking after a family while working for your PhD, time is limited.
-We have designed modules that will be relevant to your PhD, and you will also be able to integrate some of your coursework into your thesis.
+We have designed modules that will be relevant to your PhD, and that will allow you to integrate some of your coursework into your thesis.
 Most students study part-time and away from Lancaster but full-time options are available (based in Lancaster).

 - Language Testing